leonine90/Resumix/README.md

 - **Modular Components**: Each section of the resume is a separate, reusable component
 - **Multiple Versions**: Support for different resume versions (Web Development, Data Science, Research & Academia, AI & Business).
 The version selector can be enabled by setting `enableVersions: true` in `data/resume.js` (disabled by default).
 - **Data-Driven**: All content is stored in a single data file for easy modification
-- **Inline Editing**: Click any text to edit it directly on the page
+- **Inline Editing**: Click any text to edit it directly on the page with rich text formatting toolbar
 - **Section Controls**: Toggle sections on/off with checkboxes
 - **Professional Headshot**: Support for profile pictures
 - **Print-Friendly**: Optimized for printing with proper page breaks